AaltoSciComp/scicomp-docs/training/scip/python-for-scicomp-2025.rst

   research.
 There is no right or wrong way of doing this, but please submit a python script/notebook that we are eventually able to run and test on our local computers.

-These 4 (or more) documents should be sent before 30/November/2024 23:59CET to scip@aalto.fi.
+These 4 (or more) documents should be sent before 15/December/2025 23:59CET to scip@aalto.fi.
-If the evaluation criteria are met for each of the 4 (or more) documents, you will receive a certificate by end of December 2024.
+If the evaluation criteria are met for each of the 4 (or more) documents, you will receive a certificate by end of January 2026.
 Please note that we do not track course attendance and if you missed one session, recordings will be available on Twitch immediately after the streaming ends.

 **Additional course info at:** scip -at- aalto.fi